 (f) the degree of hardship and inconvenience which would otherwise result to the applicant and his family, if it refrains from making the order,

-either make an order directing the Director General, on payment of the prescribed fee, to grant to the applicant an extraordinary licence under this section for such period not exceeding 12 months from the date on which it is granted as the court thinks fit, or refuse the application.
+either make an order directing the Director General, on payment of the prescribed fee, to grant to the applicant an extraordinary licence for such period not exceeding 12 months from the date on which it is granted as the court thinks fit, or refuse the application.

-(3a) Where the Magistrates Court or the Children’s Court hears a special application the court shall not make an order directing the grant of an extraordinary driver’s licence unless it is satisfied that the application is attended by circumstances of extreme hardship, but nothing in this subsection authorises or requires the court to make such an order if, having regard to any of the matters referred to in subsection (3)(a), (b), (c), (d), or (e), it considers that the application should be refused.
+(3a) Where the Magistrates Court or the Children’s Court hears a special application the court shall not make an order directing the grant of an extraordinary licence unless it is satisfied that the application is attended by circumstances of extreme hardship, but nothing in this subsection authorises or requires the court to make such an order if, having regard to any of the matters referred to in subsection (3)(a), (b), (c), (d), or (e), it considers that the application should be refused.

 (3b) For the purposes of subsection (3a) an application is attended by circumstances of extreme hardship if the refusal of the application would —